NG-OSINT/Cyber-Investigation-Artefacts/README.md

-# Cyber-Investigation-Artefacts
+# Cyber-Investigations-Course
-This repository is for trainees and contains artefacts for the Cyber Investigation course
+This repository contains artefacts and information for trainees on the Cyber Investigations course.

+All material is for training purposes only.
+All references relate to a fictitious organisation and event.